postcss/postcss/README.md

 }
 ```

-Or if you like the syntax of preprocessors like Sass, you could combine
+Or if you like the Sass syntax, you could combine
 [`postcss-nested`], [`postcss-mixins`]:

 ```css